zhangmenghao/FloodShield/README.md

 Contact us
 ---------------------
-Any suggestion is appreciated as FTGuard is still a research prototype.
-Please feel free to fork FTGuard from us on the github or send email(zhangmenghao0503@gmail.com) to us for any questions.
+Any suggestion is appreciated as Flow-Watcher is still a research prototype.
+Please feel free to fork Flow-Watcher from us on the github or send email(zhangmenghao0503@gmail.com) to us for any questions.